SavannahWithAnH/CitiBike-Summer/README.md

 -Who is cycling?  <br>
 -What are the busiest rental hours during summer months (July & August)  <br>
 -What bikes are utilized the most?
 (This could help with maintenance and upkeep)   <br>
-Additionally I wanted to visualize all of the stations with details, and over a period of time.
+Additionally I wanted to visualize all of the stations with details, and over a period of time. <br>
+Finally, I created dashboards and a story to summarize my findings. <br>

+IMAGESSSSSSSSSSSS